EricB23/reading-notes/201/class-14.md

 It allows the developer to work out of two settings.
 2-d and 3-d.
 Both of these settings come with their own seperate properties.

-## Provide an example of a transform and how you could see that being used on a website.
+## Provide an example of a transform and how you could see that being used on a website

 The 'pop' effect makes images and words stand out on a webpage.
 I could use that effect to make an image be the main attraction on a website if I was having a sale.